STAFF AND BOARD MEMBERS

 A WORD FROM THE CHAIRPERSON

-It is important to stipulate that economic development is not just a routine that is repeated every day; it is a vision, a mission, and a constant responsibility that we have as a CFDC and a national organization.
+It is important to state that economic development and business development are not simply a routine that we repeat every day; it is a vision, a mission, and a constant responsibility that we have as a CFDC and a national organization.

-In today's interconnected world, economic, business, and community development cannot occur in isolation.
-This requires a collective effort involving government agencies, municipalities, regional government, businesses and entrepreneurs, educational establishments, non-profit organizations such as the Chambers of Commerce and, above all, the community itself.
+In today's interconnected world, economic development, business development, and community development cannot occur in isolation.
+It requires a collective effort involving government agencies, municipalities, regional government, businesses and entrepreneurs, educational institutions, nonprofit organizations such as the Chambers of Commerce, and, most importantly, the community itself.

-All of the annual achievements would not be possible without the unconditional support of the Government of Canada through our partner FedDev Ontario, which supports us financially.
-Thank you also to the members of the team for their professionalism and for the work accomplished every day and I thank the Board of directors for their constant commitment and their involvement in the economic prosperity of Prescott and Russell.
+None of our annual achievements would be possible without the unconditional support of the Government of Canada through our partner FedDev Ontario, which supports us financially.
+I also thank the members of the team for their professionalism and for the work accomplished each day, and I thank the Board of directors for their ongoing commitment and involvement in the economic prosperity of Prescott and Russell.

 Luc Filion